About me

 Summaries

-You can find most of my self-made summaries of ETH Zürich lectures here:
+You can find many of my self-made summaries of ETH Zürich lectures here:

 Do not use this material at exams where you are bound to use your own!